NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 -	[`packages.config`](../reference/packages-config.md) – Located in the project root.
 -	[`<PackageReference>`](../consume-packages/package-references-in-project-files.md) – Located in the project file.

-Depending on what method you use to manage your NuGet dependencies, you can also use Visual Studio to view your dependencies directly in the [Solution Explorer](https://docs.microsoft.com/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2019#solution-explorer) or [NuGet Package Manager](https://docs.microsoft.com/nuget/consume-packages/install-use-packages-visual-studio).
+Depending on what method you use to manage your NuGet dependencies, you can also use Visual Studio to view your dependencies directly in [Solution Explorer](/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2019#solution-explorer) or [NuGet Package Manager](../consume-packages/install-use-packages-visual-studio.md).

 For CLI environments, you can use the [`dotnet list package`](https://docs.microsoft.com/dotnet/core/tools/dotnet-list-package) command to list out your project or solution’s dependencies.